 - Glycemic index (GI) is a measure used to assess how a food affects blood sugar levels.

-- Foods with a high glycemic index raise blood sugar levels faster than faster foods with low GI.
-Dates have a low glycemic load and are a good source of fruit for energy and nutrition.
+- Foods with a high glycemic index raise blood sugar levels faster than foods with low GI.
+As for the glycemic index of dates, they have a low glycemic load and are a good source of fruit for energy and nutrition.

 Glycemic index (GI) is a scale to measure how quickly a food raises your blood sugar levels.
 According to the World Health Organization, 422 million people across the globe have diabetes.
 Physicians recommend adopting healthy eating behaviors, including low glycemic foods.
 Dates are low glycemic and contain natural sugar.
 For people with diabetes, dates can be part of a balanced diet.
 Combining dates with a protein source like nuts, cheese, or yogurt can further help balance the natural sugar and improve your blood glucose response.